nataliest/InsightDataEngineeringChallenge/README.md

 An 828.8 MB file has been processed in 184.26s.

 Input file considerations:
-- if zip code is numeric and at least 5 characters, it is considered to be valid; zip codes aren't cross checked with all valid zip code database for a given state,
+- if zip code is numeric and at least 5 characters, it is considered to be valid; zip codes aren't cross checked with all valid zip code database for a given state;
 - the contribution amount is assumed to be an integer; the rounding rules specified in the assignment are being applied ONLY to the median calculations; if the contribution amount is a floating point number, the entry will be considered invalid.

 Running the program from the command line will result in two output files:
-- medianvals_by_zip.txt: containing a calculated running median, total dollar amount and total number of contributions by recipient and zip code
+- medianvals_by_zip.txt: containing a calculated running median, total dollar amount and total number of contributions by recipient and zip code;
 - medianvals_by_date.txt: containing the calculated median, total dollar amount and total number of contributions by recipient and date.

 Tests: